 The PCF receives a request from the TSN AF that includes UE MAC address (i.e. MAC address of the DS-TT port) for PDU session and the TSN QoS parameters, i.e. priority and delay.
 The PCF performs Session binding using the UE MAC address, and then the PCF derives the TSN QoS parameters into a 5QI.
 The PCF generates a PCC Rule with service data flow filter containing the UE MAC address and the mapped 5QI.
 The SMF binds the PCC Rule to a QoS Flow as defined in clause 6.1.3.2.4.

+NOTE: TSC burst size can also represent the burst sizes of multiple TSN streams that have been aggregated.